MACSMIN 2025: Mathematics and Computer Science for Materials Innovation

 - Abstract.
 Geometric graphs are graphs with unordered vertices and straight-line edges embedded in a Euclidean space.
 These graphs represent many real structures including molecular graphs whose rigid shapes (equivalence classes under Euclidean motion) determine their chemical properties.
 Atomic vibrations and experimental noise motivate developing invariant descriptors that are preserved under any rigid motion (a composition of translations and rotations) and continuously change under perturbations of vertices.
 We developed a complete invariant that can be inverted back to a geometric graph, uniquely under rigid motion, and has a Lipschitz continuous metric satisfying all axioms.
 For a fixed dimension, the invariant and metric are computable in a polynomial time of the number of unordered vertices and hence avoiding exponentially many permutations.
 The new invariant distinguishes all chemically different molecules in big databases QM9 and GEOM of 130K+ and 31M+ conformations, respectively, within a few hours on a modest computer.

-- 10.00-10.50 Olga Anosova (University of Liverpool, UK)
+- 10.00-10.50 Olga Anosova (University of Liverpool, UK) Video (46 min)

 - Title.
-A classification of protein backbones by complete and bi-continuous invariants in linear time. /li>
+A classification of protein backbones by complete and bi-continuous invariants in linear time.

 - Abstract.
 Proteins are large biomolecules that regulate all living organisms and consist of one or several chains.
 The primary structure of a protein chain is a sequence of amino acid residues whose three main atoms (alpha-carbon, nitrogen, and carbonyl carbon) form a protein backbone.
 The tertiary structure of a protein chain is a geometric graph represented by atomic positions in 3-dimensional space.
 Because different geometric graphs often have distinct functional properties, it is important to continuously quantify differences in rigid graphs of protein backbones.
-Unfortunately, many widely used similarities of proteins fail axioms of a distance metric and discontinuously change under tiny perturbations of atoms.
+Unfortunately, many widely used similarities of proteins fail the axioms of a metric and discontinuously change under tiny perturbations of atoms.
 This work develops a complete invariant that identifies any protein backbone in 3-dimensional space, uniquely under rigid motion.
 This invariant is Lipschitz bi-continuous in the sense that it changes up to a constant multiple of a maximum perturbation of atoms, and vice versa.
 The new invariant detected thousands of (near-)duplicates in the Protein Data Bank, whose presence skews machine learning predictions.
 The talk is based on the paper in MATCH 2025.

-- 11.00-11.25 Jack Gallimore (University of Liverpool, UK)
+- 11.30-11.55 Jack Gallimore (University of Liverpool, UK) Video (17 min)

 - Title.
 Geometry based method for identifying hydrogen bonds and classifying helices.